 The more you carry, the more you spread.
 The more negativity you carry, the more you hand the baton of misery to those your interact with.
 If you are holding on to anger, pain, fear, shame, and other pain, it comes out in many ways.

 I once believed I was really good at hiding anger and fear.
 Then one day, when I was married, my wife said she noticed the emotions I was trying to hide.
-I told her there’s no way she could sense what I was feeling inside, but she knew something was up!
+I told her there was no way she could sense what I was feeling inside, but she knew something was up!

 What was up was that I was holding on to anger and sadness, along with some other stuff.
 And as soon as she noticed me “shift” (go from happy to hiding sadness), she could tell.